preston-56/library-API/README.md

 # Library Management System (Django RESTful API)

-### Overview

-- This project is a Django-based RESTful API designed to manage books and authors, with a focus on user authentication, search functionality, and book recommendation.
+**Overview:** This project is a Django-based RESTful API designed to manage books and authors, focusing on user authentication, search functionality, and book recommendations.
-- The system supports adding, updating, retrieving, and deleting books and authors, while also providing a recommendation system based on user favorites.
+- The system supports adding, updating, retrieving, and deleting books and authors.
+- It includes a recommendation system that suggests books based on user favorites.
+- The system considers authors, genres, and themes from saved books to recommend similar titles.
+- Personalized suggestions are generated using user preferences to provide relevant book recommendations.
 ---

 ### Key Features: